mattwatsoncodes/theme-login/readme.txt

 = I want to use custom templates for the 'login pages', how can I do this? =

-You can do this via the instructions here: [Custom Templates](https://github.com/mwtsn/front-end-login/blob/master/README.md#faqs-custom-templates)
+You can do this via the instructions here: [Custom Templates](https://github.com/mwtsn/theme-login/blob/master/README.md#faqs-custom-templates)

 = How can I customise the slugs to the login, forgot-password, logout and register pages? =

-There are hooks available to do this: [Customise page paths](https://github.com/mwtsn/front-end-login/blob/master/README.md#hooks-page-paths)
+There are hooks available to do this: [Customise page paths](https://github.com/mwtsn/theme-login/blob/master/README.md#hooks-page-paths)

 = Can I force the plugin to use an email address as the username? =

 Yes you can!
-View this hook: [Email Login](https://github.com/mwtsn/front-end-login/blob/master/README.md#hooks-email-login)
+View this hook: [Email Login](https://github.com/mwtsn/theme-login/blob/master/README.md#hooks-email-login)

 = What is the best way to report an issue? =

 I would prefer issues come to the GitHub repository.
-You can [report an issue here](https://github.com/mwtsn/front-end-login/issues).
+You can [report an issue here](https://github.com/mwtsn/theme-login/issues).

 == Installation ==

-1. Download this repository and unzip it into the folder `front-end-login`
+1. Download this repository and unzip it into the folder `theme-login`
-2. Upload the `front-end-login` folder to the `/wp-content/plugins/` directory
+2. Upload the `theme-login` folder to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Configure the plugin via the 'Front End Login' options page under the WordPress 'Settings' Menu
+4. Configure the plugin via the 'Theme Login' options page under the WordPress 'Settings' Menu

 == Changelog ==